 Additionally, all staff and visitors entering the facility will be required to wear masks.
 Additional PPE will also be provided for various different applications, these additional items include face shields, gloves, and protective gowns.

 The Washtenaw County Youth Center provides temporary custody and care for juveniles in a safe and secure setting.
 Youth in Detention are placed pre-adjudication, awaiting a judge’s determination of whether or not a delinquent offense has been committed.
-Youth placed in the True North Recovery Residential Substance Abuse program are placed post-adjudication to complete a substance abuse treatment program.
+Youth placed in the Washtenaw County Day Treatment program are placed post-adjudication to participate in life skills and employment, educational, and therapeutic programming.
 The Youth Center is staffed 24 hours a day, 7 days a week for 365 days per year.

 Provide safe, secure, care and custody for young people that is of exceptional quality in all domains.